Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/11-CollectionViews/README.md

 ```
 ## Delegate
-UICollectionView is a subclass of UIScrollView.
+`UICollectionView` is a subclass of `UIScrollView`.
 We use the same delegate and we can also extend it.<br>
 Handles user interaction with items in the collection view: highlighting, selecting, dragging, etc.

 ## Setup

-1. Instantiate a UICollectionView object on our view controller
+1. Instantiate a `UICollectionView` object on our view controller

 ```
 collectionView = UICollectionView(frame: view.bounds, collectionViewLayout: UICollectionViewFlowLayout())